bobcoulter/backup/README.md

 # backup
-Backup and recovery using rsync and snapper
+Backup using rsync and systemd